/The Year My Mother-in-Law Moved In—And the Day I Finally Moved Out to Save My Marriage

 “You actually keep these in the living room?” she asked, pinching a leaf like it had personally offended her.
 “No wonder you have fruit flies.”

 I tried, at first.
 I swear I did.
-Tea, clean guest room, lemon cookies she liked.
-But Darla doesn’t move in—she invades.
+Fresh linens for her room, lemon cookies she liked, gentle patience.
+But Darla doesn’t move in—she occupies space.
+She colonizes it.

-But the worst were the subtle jabs about where I came from.
+But the worst were the subtle digs about where I came from.

-“We’re city people,” she’d say over dinner, smiling sweetly at Mike.
+“We’re city people,” she’d say, smiling sweetly at Mike.
 “Not everyone can handle the pace—but it’s in our blood.”

-She made it sound like I’d crawled out of a swamp holding a banjo and roadkill.
+She made it sound like I’d crawled out of a swamp clutching a banjo and yesterday’s roadkill.
 Yes, I grew up on a farm.
-I wasn’t ashamed of it.
-I earned my life.
-I didn’t marry Mike to be rescued—I married him because I loved him.
+No, I wasn’t ashamed.
+I built my life with my own two hands.
+I didn’t marry Mike for a rescue—I married him because I loved him.

-But to Darla, I was an uncultured outsider who somehow duped her son into matrimony.
+But to Darla, I was an uncultured charity case who somehow tricked her son into matrimony.

 And Mike?
-He’d just sit there.
+He just sat there.
 Silent.
-Studying the couch like it held ancient wisdom.
+Studying the couch like it held the secrets of the universe.

 I came home from the grocery store, arms full, a bag of rice cutting into my wrist.
-I hadn’t even taken off both shoes when Darla stormed out like she was staging a revolution.
+I hadn’t even kicked off both shoes when Darla marched out like she was storming a palace.

 “Unbelievable!” she barked.
 “I’ve been sitting here for two hours and your husband still hasn’t eaten!”